eeronomicon/jsgithubbub/README.md

 ## Setup/Installation Requirements

-* Download or clone the repository
+* Download or clone the repository.
-* Create a .env file at the project root and add your GitHub Personal Access token as exports.apiKey
+* Create a .env file at the project root and add your GitHub Personal Access token as exports.apiKey.
+* If you do not have a Personal Access Token, create the .env file anyway and leave it empty.
-* Install the required dependencies catalogued in the package.json and bower.json files
+* Install the required dependencies catalogued in the package.json and bower.json files by running the install.sh script.
+You might need to change permissions on that file in order to run it.
-* Run 'gulp serve'
+* Run 'gulp serve'.

 ## Known Bugs